open-portfolio/FINporter/README.md

 Each command above will produce comma-separated value data in the following schemas, respectively.

-NOTE: "Cash & Cash Investments" holdings will be assigned a SecurityID of "CASH".
+NOTE: "Cash & Cash Investments" holdings will be assigned a SecurityID of "CORE".

 The 'source meta' can extract the export date from the content, if present, as well as other details.